How to implement a navigation redesign on an e-commerce website

 3. Analysis of the navigational structure

 Checking that the navigational structure is logical and intuitive is key.
 Attention should be paid to the depth of menus, the number of levels and the legibility of labels.
 The three-click rule is worth mentioning here.
-In large ecommerce sites, duplication of content is worth keeping in mind here.
-An extensive category structure is a serious risk of duplication and simply chaos.
+In large e-commerce sites, duplication of content is worth keeping in mind — an extensive category structure is a serious risk of duplication and simply chaos.

 Optimisation of navigation based on analysis